Oliver's Cornwall

 Bugle to The Eden Project - 5 miles

 Having not walked this one since shortly before its opening, I had forgotten what a waste of time and space it is.
-Half is on roads, more close to roads, and there are only two point of interest in its 4½ miles.
+Half is on roads, more close to roads, and there are only two points of interest in 4˝ miles from the start of the trail proper, ˝ mile from the Bugle Inn.
 One is the delightful horse sculpture by the car park at the start of the trail.
 The other is Treskilling Pit where it is well worth seeing the white clay cliffs by the shelter and taking the detour round the shores of what is now a fishing lake.
 I recommend you start at the furthest entrance, thus covering the same bit of trail twice, otherwise you will miss the rustic shelter behind the Lake View granite sign.
 And it’s not just the lake view and its informative storyboards.
-As you approach the shelter, to your left is a cliff of china clay spoil, so startlingly white that you might be looking at the chalk cliffs of the Sussex coast.
+As you approach the shelter, to your left is a cliff of china clay spoil, so startlingly white that you might be looking at the chalk cliffs of the Sussex or Kent coasts.
 My only excuse for walking this otherwise boring trail in August 2010 is that I was doing a round walk to cover two Clay Trails in one go.
 I set off from the start of this trail, walked on the road to Bugle, up the hill through Stenalees, and down through Carthew to Wheal Martyn.
 There I started the best part of my walk, the excellent Wheal Martyn to Eden trail.
 From Eden I then walked this trail to Bugle.
 In all a 14 mile round walk.
-For refreshments, the Bugle Inn (half-a-mile from the trail start) is open all day, as is the café at the Eden Project.
+For refreshments, the Bugle Inn is open all day, as is the café at the Eden Project.

 Free parking at Bugle trail start and at Eden.